Implementing Apache’s force proxy flag for rewrite rules under NGINX

 CAS’ response should be similar to this:

 The returned username can be found in the ‘NameIdentifier’ tag.
-You may find here a soapUI real screenshot to make things clearer:

 See Also